Air Knife Systems

 Although it is common to see piping or hose from the blower to air knives in the same diameter as the outlet size of the blower, there are many installations where the blower CFM and discharge air velocity are too high to allow for more than a few feet of piping or hose at the same diameter as the blower before the air friction losses exceed the 10% threshold.

-In order to avoid costly plumbing redesigns, it is always best to have your air knife system provider assist with the piping and/or hose layout to optimize the sizing and cost of the air delivery system as well.
+In order to avoid costly plumbing redesigns, it is always best to have your air knife drying system provider assist with the piping and/or hose layout to optimize the sizing and cost of the air delivery system as well.

 It is known in many industries that blower-power air knives typically operate at one or more orders of magnitude lower in decibel noise levels versus high-pressure compressed air knives and nozzles.
-Additionally, the audible hearing range of compressed air blowing out from knives and nozzles is at a much lower kHz frequency range as compared to most blower air knives.
+Additionally, the audible hearing range of compressed air blowing out from knives and nozzles is at a much lower kHz frequency range than most blower air knives.
 The higher kHz signatures of the blower air knife frequency mean that it is much easier to suppress airborne decibels to an acceptable level.

-The effectiveness of basic panels or shields to block most of the line-of-sight air knife sound, together with the strategic use of readily available closed cell acoustical sound absorbing form, can generally achieve 10-15 dbA sound attenuation and even greater reductions with an air knife enclosure design optimized for each specific installation.
+The effectiveness of basic panels or shields to block most of the line-of-sight air knife sound, together with the strategic use of readily available closed-cell acoustical sound absorbing form, can generally achieve 10-15 dbA sound attenuation and even greater reductions with an air knife enclosure design optimized for each specific installation.
 There are certain high-velocity air impact applications where parts having air whistling through holes and over sharp part edges may need more help with those conditions, but there are generally sound reduction designs for most air knife installations.

 There are many factors in determining an effective and efficient air knife system, which include but are not limited to:

-• Which accessory items have been quoted, and are there others that the customer may require?
+- Which accessory items have been quoted, and are there others that the customer may require?

-• Is the air knife zone an open area, or is it enclosed for control and containment of the blow-off process?
+- Is the air knife zone an open area, or is it enclosed for control and containment of the blow-off process?

-• What are the installation electrical supply details and motor control specs?
+- What are the installation electrical supply details and motor control specs?

-• Will the customer need to supply cooling water for a hot air or cold air knife system?
+- Will the customer need to supply cooling water for a hot air or cold air knife system?

 For the vast majority of continuous sheet and web coating drying applications, where 150°F-275°F IR or UV heater panels have been the standard for flash drying of water-based coatings, Sonic Air Systems’ patented “heater-less” hot air blower air knife technology is a proven game changer.
 In virtually every coating drying application, Sonic’s drying zone is less than 12” long; the air knife temps are 50-75% lower than heater panels, the total blower drying energy is 50% less, and most installations are simpler and lower cost.